Originally published on May 29, 2019, updated June 30, 2020

-“We anticipate that Prime Day 2018 and the days surrounding it will be a very successful time for Amazon sellers worldwide.
+We anticipate that Prime Day and the days surrounding it will continue to be a very successful time for Amazon sellers worldwide.
 Being prepared by having enough inventory in stock and a strategic plan for promoting products can help sellers maximize profits during this high-volume sales window.
-We're excited to see how Prime Day 2018 compares to last year.Jay Lagarde
+We're excited to see how this year's Prime Day compares to last year.Jay Lagarde

 When it comes to Prime Day advertising, this is the time to boost your budget.
 Amazon reports that sellers using Sponsored Product Ads saw a 150%-200% increase in ad clicks on Prime Day 2017 when compared to the previous Tuesday.
 Amazon recommends setting campaigns before Prime Day and allowing them to run for at least two weeks.
 This is a good time to be competitive and strategic with your bids.

-“Brands will need to make sure they are getting as much visibility as possible and converting that traffic at a high rate to have the best performance during Prime Day and Prime Day week.
+Brands will need to make sure they are getting as much visibility as possible and converting that traffic at a high rate to have the best performance during Prime Day and Prime Day week.
 From a product discoverability standpoint, Amazon's suite of advertising products (Sponsored Products, Headline Search Ads, Product Display Ads, and AMG display ads) are the most powerful tools in a brand's arsenal during the Prime Day period.
 Using these instruments, an advertiser can expand and target their reach to maximize exposure on a day when customers are coming to Amazon with high purchase intent."

 If you’re a seller enrolled in Amazon’s Brand Registry program, make sure that your Enhanced Brand Content includes detailed product descriptions and great images.
 Speaking of product descriptions, it’s important to make sure your product page is optimized.
 Check out your listing on mobile to see if you need to make any changes for a better shopping experience, and make sure that your images highlight how awesome your products are.

 Seller feedback and product reviews are important components of your overall Amazon seller reputation.
 Great ratings can help you stand out from the crowd during a busy sales period, but negative ratings can cause significant damage to your sales.

-“Proactive reputation management is key to year-round success on Amazon, but having great ratings is even more crucial during a competitive time such as the weeks surrounding Prime Day and Cyber Monday.
+Proactive reputation management is key to year-round success on Amazon, but having great ratings is even more crucial during a competitive time such as the weeks surrounding Prime Day and Cyber Monday.
 Seller feedback ratings can affect your Buy Box eligibility.
 Having too few product reviews (or too many negative reviews) could mean the difference between a great conversion rate and poor sales during what should be a very successful selling period.
 Establishing regular reputation management practices can help you keep your seller account healthy during Prime Day and beyond."

-Do you have questions about Prime Day 2018?
+Do you have questions about Prime Day?
 Want to share your success from last year?
 Let us know in the comments!